staabm/staabm.github.io/draft.md

 #### Supported todo formats

-In the very first release we started with a todo format compatible with the project this extension took inspiration from.
+In the very first release we started with a todo format compatible with the project this extension took inspiration from (see example above).

-Since then we added support for more formats, because of popular demand.
+Since then we added support for more formats, because of popular demand:
 - the `todo`, `TODO`, `tOdO` keyword is now case-insensitive
 - the `todo` keyword can be suffixed or prefixed by a `@` character
-- a username might be included after the `@`
+- a username might be included after the `todo@`
 - the comment might be mixed with `:` or `-` characters
 - multi line `/* */` and `/** */` comments are supported